Health benefit, which medical conditions can curcumin help?

 Curcumin side effects,

-toxicity, danger, safety
+toxicity, danger, safety, drug interactions

 Dose escalation of a curcuminoid formulation.
 BMC Complement Altern Med.
 2006.

 J Agric Food Chem.
 2016.
 Overdose Intake of Curcumin Initiates the Unbalanced State of Bodies.
 The 90-day subchronic toxicity of curcumin in rats, its general observation, clinical biochemistry, pathology were evaluated.
 The results showed that curcumin induced liver injury through the generation of the overexpression of reactive oxygen species (ROS) and pro-inflammatory cytokines IL-6 and the decreased the levels of antioxidant enzyme SOD and detoxified enzyme GST.
 Overdose or long-term intake of curcumin could initiate the unbalanced state of bodies through oxidative stress, inflammation, and metabolic disorders, which induces liver injury.
 Intermittent administration of curcumin is necessary in our daily lives.